ekmwest/ekmwest-site/src/posts/the-inverse-perception-equality.md

 Or does it?

-What *would* it have looked like if it was the other way around?
-What would it have looked like if our planet was spinning around the sun?
+*What would it have looked like* if it was the other way around?
+What would it have looked like if earth was spinning around the sun?

 Does it look like that other train is moving — or does it look like it's *your* train that's moving?
 What exactly is your perception telling you?

 Your friend might seem closed-minded when dismissing a book you want to discuss.
-But what if the book is crap?
-Are you dismissing your friend's dismissal?

-Telling others to "*wake up*" doesn't mean you're not sleeping.
+But perhaps it's you that's dismissing your friend's dismissal.
+Telling others to *"wake up"* doesn't mean you're not sleeping.

 Ask yourself, if the inverse of your preception was true, what would it have looked like?